 Do you ever find you're out taking photos and could use a little more light on your subject?
 Are you ready to start using flash in your images?
 Want to play around with a Speedlight before purchasing one?
 Then this workshop is for you!

-This special workshop teaches students how to add flash lighting to their photographs opening up a world of creative possibilities.
-It's perfect for someone who wants to get more comfortable using external flash or wants to try it out before purchasing one of their own.
+This special workshop teaches students how to add flash lighting to their photographs, opening up a world of creative possibilities.
+It's perfect for someone who wants to get more comfortable using external flash or wants to try it out before committing to one of their own.

 High School Students Welcome